Our writer loved going solo and finding a lot of free or inexpensive things to do in San Antonio on a budget…

 The wonderful Witte Museum (free every Tuesday, 3 pm-8 pm; other days, $13-$15) showcases science, health, natural history and the heritage of South Texas people.
 Anyone would enjoy The DoSeum ($14 per person above the age of one), a great children’s museum for all ages.

-Fun Things to Do on a Budget
+Fun Things to Do in San Antonio

 The outdoor plaza with what seems like 100 restaurants, craft shops, and pastries everywhere you look, is a must.
 Here the cultures of Old Mexico come alive and if you’re lucky, you’ll be there with live bands.
 Also visit the 16-acre, historic La Villita Historic Arts Village (free), one of the city’s first neighbor-hoods, built in 1845.